 Many people don’t know that Soju is not only the best-selling spirit in Korea but the whole world, and it is not even close.
 It doubles the sales of runner-up Smirnoff vodka.
 This is because Korea has a very heavy drinking culture.
 Soju is drunk at HOFs, restaurants, and even in front of convenience stores.
 In addition, there are many ways to drink Soju.
 Mix it with Korean beer, fruit juices, and even Sprite (Cider) for the best Korean soju cocktail.
 Drinking Soju is a must in Korea, so it is vital to know the top brands in Korea.

 The ranking itself is not easy since most provinces have their own soju brand because, back then, the Korean government didn’t want excessive competition.
 In the 90s, the laws were changed, and companies were allowed to sell Soju anywhere, but the effects of the bans’ effects are still felt today as many provinces still embrace the original “hometown” brands.
 Our list takes into account sales, popularity, and overall taste.
 We also have an article on the best Korean hangover drinks for those looking to rebound after a long soju night.

 Chamisul – Hite Jinro

-If you are looking for a softer soju then try Chum Churum.
-Chum Churum means “like the first time”.
+If you are looking for a softer soju, then try Chum Churum.
+Chum Churum means “like the first time.”
 The original Chum Churum is made from a mix of rice and grains.
-Korean females have taken a likely to this brand as well as younger drinkers who are not used to drinking strong alcohol.
+Korean females have taken a likely to this brand, as well as younger drinkers who are not used to drinking strong alcohol.
 Chum Churum has a bit more flavor to it.
-It is made by Lotte Liquor and a few years ago they lowered Chum-Churum’s alcohol content from 19% to 18%.
-It is made of alkaline water, which makes soju become more distinct.
-This is why when you see the commercials you see Korean celebrities like Hyori shaking the soju.
+Lotte Liquor makes it, and a few years ago, they lowered Chum-Churum’s alcohol content from 19% to 18%.
+It is made of alkaline water, which makes soju more distinct.
+This is why when you see the commercials, you see Korean celebrities like Hyori shaking the soju.